GemmaButcher-dev/freestyle_dance/README.md

   * The Poppins font will be the font used for the all headings on the website and Sans Serif is to be used as a fallback font should for any reason the Poppins google font not load correctly to the website.
 Poppins is a crisp clear font that has rounded features that adds flow and creativity whilst having a corporate edge.

   * The Roboto font will be the font used for the other text on the website and Sans Serif is to be used as a fallback font should for any reason the Roboto google font not load correctly to the website.
-Roboto is a sharper font that has less rounded features than Poppins having more of a corporate edge, complimenting the poppins font with increased ease of readability.
+Roboto is a sharper font that has less rounded features than Poppins having more of a corporate edge, complimenting the poppins font with increased ease of readability for smaller text.

 #### Imagery

-  * Imagery is key to immediately letting the user know they are viewing the correct dance genre and engage quickly and convey a positive and energetic energy.
+  * Imagery is key to immediately letting the user know they are viewing the correct dance genre and engage quickly and convey a positive and energetic vibe.
   * The initial imagery will be the hero sections on the index.html and competition.html pages.
   * A image carousel will be located on the homepage to engage and inform the user.
   * There will be a favicon in the browser bar on all pages helping with site identity and branding.